Malton, Mississauga: 1820–1936

 In the 1840s, the Blanchard family cleared land northwest of the Four Corners and the area became the Village of Malton.

 In 1850, when Toronto Township was incorporated, Malton had a population of 350.
 The introduction of the Grand Trunk Railway in 1854, allowed better access to Toronto markets for local farmers and Malton thrived as a result.
 The village of Malton was subdivided in 1855.
 The population was 600 in 1864.
 Malton was chosen as the county seat in 1867, but Brampton contested the decision and was awarded the county seat a year later.
 Its economic prosperity declined, as did the population, to 200.
 The opportunity for advancement was dealt another blow when the Credit Valley Railway came to Dixie, Streetsville, Meadowvale and Churchville in 1879.
 Malton suffered with the drop in shipping business.

 Malton was organized as a police village in 1914.

 1937–1945

-Looking north on Sixth Line (Airport Road), Malton Airport C1938.
-National Steel Car and Village of Malton Four Corners can be seen in the top-right quadrant.
+Looking north toward Malton Airport, circa 1938, with Sixth Line (present Airport Road), on the right.
+National Steel Car and the Village of Malton can be seen at top-right.